pip-services/pip-services-docs/content/en/net/sqlserver/persistence/identifiable_sqlserver_persistence.md

 linkTitle: "IdentifiableSqlServerPersistence"
 gitUrl: "https://github.com/pip-services3-dotnet/pip-services3-sqlserver-dotnet"
 description: >
-    Abstract persistence component that stores data in an SQLServer database and implements a number of CRUD operations over data items with unique ids.
+    Abstract persistence component that stores data in an SQL Server database and implements a number of CRUD operations over data items with unique ids.

 ---